 You: “What makes a great Common App essay?”
 Me: “It’s wide open.
 Colleges want to know who you are.
 What drives you, makes you tick, gets you revved up.”

-Striving for the great Common App essay — or the Best Common App essay — has become a national pursuit.
+Striving for the excellent Common App essay — or the Best Common App essay — has become a national pursuit.
 So when parents and students get in touch with me, they’re often frantic.
 They’re overwhelmed, certain they will never figure it out.

-In case you haven’t (yet) memorized the Common App Essay Prompts for 2022-23, here they are.
+In case you haven’t (yet) memorized the Common App Essay prompts for 2022-23, here they are.

 My advice starts here: “Write about what you love.
 What you care about.
 What you find fascinating.
 What’s on your mind — or what in your background has shaped you, inspired you, gotten in your way, and made you who you are.”

 Write about a situation in your life that sets you apart.
 About an event that made a difference.
 A subject you absolutely love.
 A time you messed up badly and what you learned from it.
 Or something that matters to you as a student or a citizen of the world.

 Or take a look at my post that breaks down the Common App essay prompts.
 See what events, insights, and important moments come to mind.
 Which one has the most energy?
 A story with energy you can feel can turn into a great Common App essay.